givingjar/blog.givingjar.org/_posts/2016-10-26-charity-spotlight-keys-to-creativity.md

 snippet: >
   Keys to Creativity helps people cross the threshold of art awareness by promoting local artists in public places.
-In addition to their galleries in the Lansing Mall, they also offer art classes, special events, and the means to recreate their public displays of art in new cities.
+In addition to their galleries in the Lansing Mall, they also offer art classes, special events, and ways to recreate their public displays of art in new cities.
 ---

 [Keys to Creativity][1] helps people cross the threshold of art awareness by promoting local artists in public places.
-In addition to their galleries in the Lansing Mall, they also offer art classes, special events, and the means to recreate their public displays of art in new cities.
+In addition to their galleries in the Lansing Mall, they also offer art classes, special events, and ways to recreate their public displays of art in new cities.

 In this charity spotlight, I spoke with the Executive Director of Keys to Creativity, Larry Grudt.